ckeditor/ckeditor4-docs/docs/guide/dev/integration/easyimage_integration/README.md

 };
 ```

-will modify built-in Full Size Image and add new one, `skipBorder`.

 Do remember, though, that you need to define the CSS rules for these classes in your stylesheet.
 Once this configuration option is set, corresponding style definitions must be supplied to the editor:

 *   For {@link guide/dev/framed/README classic editor} it can be done by defining additional styles in the stylesheets loaded by the editor.
 The same styles must be provided on the target page where the content will be loaded.
-Alternatively additional stylesheets could be added using {@linkapi CKEDITOR.config.contentsCss}.
+Alternatively additional stylesheets can be added using {@linkapi CKEDITOR.config.contentsCss}.
-*   For {@link guide/dev/inline/README inline editor} the styles can be defined directly with `<style> ... <style>` or `<link href="..." rel="stylesheet">`, i.e. within the `<head>` section of the page.
+*   For {@link guide/dev/inline/README inline editor} the styles can be defined directly with `<style> ... <style>` or `<link href="..." rel="stylesheet">` elements, within the `<head>` section of the page.
 * For both types of editors the styles can be defined using {@linkapi CKEDITOR.addCss}.

-You need also to enable these custom styles to the user by adding them to the Easy Image balloon toolbar via {@linkapi CKEDITOR.config.easyimage_toolbar}.
-This option will also integrate your styles with context menu.
+You also need to enable these custom styles to the user by adding them to the Easy Image balloon toolbar with the {@linkapi CKEDITOR.config.easyimage_toolbar} configuration option.
+This option will also integrate your styles with the context menu.

-## Custom Reporters
+## Custom Progress Reporters

-It also possible to customize upload progress reporters via widget's definition {@linkapi CKEDITOR.plugins.imagebase.featuresDefinitions.upload#progressReporterType} property.
-By default there is only one type of upload progress reporter, progress bar.
+It also possible to customize the upload progress reporters through the widget's definition {@linkapi CKEDITOR.plugins.imagebase.featuresDefinitions.upload#progressReporterType} property.
+By default there is only one type of upload progress reporter available, the progress bar.

-You are able to add your own types of upload progress reporters by subclassing {@linkapi CKEDITOR.plugins.imagebase.progressReporter} and then using your subclass to modify Easy Image widget definition:
+You can add your own types of upload progress reporters by subclassing {@linkapi CKEDITOR.plugins.imagebase.progressReporter} and then using your subclass to modify the Easy Image widget definition:

 ```javascript
 config.on = {